 Accordingly, the calculation of the gradient boils down to calculate the derivative of $\hat{Q}_t$ with respect to the tangent space around the element $T_t$ of the manifold.
 We differentiate (\ref{eq_q_t}) such that

 which is obtained by applying the product rule.

 By using Lemma 1, one simply substitutes to obtain the derivative wrt the coordinate $i$:

 where each of these elements is a $4\times 4$ matrix.
-The gradient is then obtained after multiplying this result as in (\ref{eq_svd_gradient}) which yields a scalar value; in total a 6D vector for each of the $i=1,\ldots, 6$ components.
+The gradient is then obtained after multiplying this result as in (\ref{eq_eig_gradient}) which yields a scalar value; in total a 6D vector for each of the $i=1,\ldots, 6$ coordinates.

-This methodology is general for obtaining derivatives of functions wrt poses in 3D and allows to have a compact result, even when the image of this function is a matrix.
+This methodology is general for obtaining derivatives of functions w.r.t. poses in 3D and allows to have a compact result, even when the image of this function is a matrix.